 Since 1987, ASTA-USA has been providing food and beverage industry translation services to all manner of companies in just about every sub-sector of the food and beverage industry, from farm to fork.

-With a total of 13,500 translators around the globe, we can provide food and beverage translations, backed by industry knowledge
+With a total of 13,500 translators around the globe, we can provide food and beverage industry translations, backed by professional knowledge

 It almost goes without saying that professional ASTA-USA translators are adept at translating.
 That is their raison d’être.
 But there is more: our translators are hand picked for your project because of their food and beverage industry knowledge as well.
 So it is a three-way matching process: source language; target language; and industry expertise.

 At ASTA-USA our professional, quality-assured work includes:

 - Meat packaging translations

 - Distilled alcoholic drink/liqor bottling and labeling translations

 - Oils and fats labeling and ingredients translations